TRICOLORED BLACKBIRD } Agelaius tricolor

 THREATS: The widespread loss of native marshes and wetlands to land conversions for vineyards, orchards, and urban development have threatened the very survival of the tricolored blackbird.
 Predation is rampant in the bird's little remaining native habitat.

 POPULATION TREND: The population of tricolored blackbirds in the Central Valley declined by at least 50 percent between the 1930s and early 1970s, and an additional decline of about 56 percent of the remaining population was reported from 1994 to 2000.
-Population censuses indicate that the tricolor declined from an estimated 370,000 in 1994 to 240,000 in 1997 and 162,000 in 2000.
+Comprehensive surveys showed the statewide population of tricolored blackbirds went from an initial count of 395,000 birds in 2008, to 259,000 in 2011, to only 145,000 in 2014 — the smallest population ever recorded.